BeautyScientist/GSDIANOZAS/README.md

 I started off this investigation by simply seeing if I could write something worth rereading later in 10 minutes.
 When this proved to be possible, I resolved to do exactly that every other day.
 And a little later still I decided that I would try to write a book length piece of writing.
 I don’t imagine this will be a book that will ever be published.
 But it might be something I would enjoy reading in the future.
 The main goal though is simply to produce something of that scale in a series of very short bursts spread out over all the other busyness of my life.
 The entire focus has been on producing the content.
 So the final result will be a very simple, if quite long, marked down text document.

+#### **Letting it Soak**

+We’ve all had the experience of staring at a blank piece of paper knowing that filling it with something is absolutely crucial, but not being able to work out what to write.
+Writers block seems to be a variation of this.
+The harder you try the more difficult it becomes to get it done.

+Often the best solution is to go for a walk or do something else.
+Let your mind think about it subconsciously.
+Do something else.
+Then when you come back to it, it’s suddenly seems clear and straightforward.
+This doesn’t just work with essay crisis style problems.
+Quite a lot of things that seem insurmountable Will become tractable if you just let them soak.

+In fact, I think this is what’s really going on when you have a break with the intention of letting yourself have a rest.
+The theory, and it certainly sounds plausible, is that you need to give your brain a rest.
+Maybe you even need to give your body a rest.
+But I think the actual Gray matter itself is taking advantage of being let alone to work in its own way.

+If I’m right, the best working day is one where you split up your tasks into the difficult and the easy and schedule a few extracurricular activities.
+It doesn’t look like hard work.
+But I think it’s more productive.

 #### **Trying Out AI for Writing Blog Posts**

 I have just completed a very thorough trial of using AI to write stuff.
 I decided to do a set of 7 blog posts covering different aspects of the life of William Cobbett.
 Why William Cobbett?
 It was just something I felt like doing.
 I don’t need a reason.